 Travel and Reentry

-A valid passport or travel document, unless exempt from the passport requirement,
+- A valid passport (unless exempt from passport requirement)

 It is the visitor's responsibility to proof that he or she departed the United States within the amount of days indicated he or she was admitted to stay.
 There are specific procedures to follow whether you lost or misplaced your Form I-94/I-94W departure record while in the United States, or you forgot to turn it in before departing the United States.

 For more information, please view Customs and Border Protection website.